 Another testimony of Taormina’s ancient origins is the Odeon.
-Right in the middle of the old Roman town, just below Palazzo Corvaja, this small theatre was built by the Romans when the town became a military colony in 21BC.
+Right in the middle of the old Roman town and just below Palazzo Corvaja, this small theatre was built by the Romans when the town became a military colony in 21BC.
 It was used both for theatrical and musical performances organised for the cream of local society.
-Strangely, at some point it disappeared, only to resurface again in 1892 when a blacksmith hit upon something that turned out to be red bricks while digging his land.
-He dug a little deeper and called in the experts who uncovered first the cavea, then the orchestra and finally the scene.
+Strangely, at some point it disappeared, only to resurface again in 1892 when a blacksmith hit upon something that turned out to be red bricks while cultivating his land.
+As he dug deeper he discovered further curiosities, prompting him to call in the experts, who uncovered first the cavea, then the orchestra and finally the stage area itself.

-Placed half-way between the two Taormina main doors, Porta Messina and Porta Catania, along the Corso Umberto is Piazza IX Aprile, Taormina main square.
-Populated by visitors with cameras, this wide open space opening onto the pedestrian street with a stunning unobstructed view over the underlying long coast and Mount Etna is a place not to miss.
-It is also popular for its renowned Taormina historical cafès where personages like Goethe, Alexander Dumas, Johannes Brahms, Gustav Klimt, D.H.
-Lawrence, Richard Wagner, Oscar Wilde, Truman Capote, John Steinbeck, Ingmar Bergmann, Francis Ford Coppola, Leonard Bergman, Marlene Dietrich, Greta Garbo, Federico Fellini, Cary Grant, Gregory Peck, Elisabeth Taylor and Woody Allen just to mention a few used to sit and enjoy la passeggiata (the stroll).
-Located in the south side of the piazza is the Clock Tower “Porta di Mezzo” which is the passage way that leads to the centre of the ancient town.
-The foundantions of this tower date back to the Greek-Siculian period but the keep is from the 12th century.
-Destroyed by the local war in 1675, it was reconstructed in 1679, when the beautiful clock was inserted.
-On the northern side of the piazza lies the Church of Saint Agostino today used for art exhibitions and for the Civic library which contains collections of rare antique books in different languages.
+Placed half-way between Taormina’s two main gates, Porta Messina and Porta Catania, along the Corso Umberto is Piazza IX Aprile, the town’s main square.
+Populated by visitors with cameras, this wide-open space adjoining the pedestrian street offers a stunning unobstructed view over the long coast hundreds of feet below and Mount Etna in the distance.
+The piazza is also popular for its renowned cafès, populated over the centuries by personages like Goethe, Alexander Dumas, Johannes Brahms, Gustav Klimt, D.H.
+Lawrence, Richard Wagner, Oscar Wilde, Truman Capote, John Steinbeck, Ingmar Bergmann, Francis Ford Coppola, Leonard Bergman, Marlene Dietrich, Greta Garbo, Federico Fellini, Cary Grant, Gregory Peck, Elisabeth Taylor and Woody Allen, just to mention a few who paused to enjoy la passeggiata (the stroll).
+Located in the south side of the piazza is the Clock Tower “Porta di Mezzo” which forms the passageway leadning to the centre of the ancient town.
+The foundations of this tower date back to the Greek-Siculian period, but the keep itself is from the 12th century.
+Destroyed by a local war in 1675, it was reconstructed in 1679, when the beautiful clock was inserted.
+On the northern side of the piazza lies the Church of Saint Agostino, today used for art exhibitions and for the Civic library which contains collections of rare antique books in different languages.

-At the other end of Corso Umberto I is Piazza del Duomo, complete with 13th Century Cathedral and Baroque fountain.
+At the other end of Corso Umberto I is Piazza del Duomo, complete with a 13th-Century Cathedral and Baroque fountain.
 As with many churches of this period in Sicily, the Duomo, dedicated to Saint Nicholas of Bari, has a distinctly fortress-like quality thanks to its robust structure and the battlements that delineate the roof.
 Its Renaissance doorway belies an essentially Gothic interior complete with a rose window at the west end.
-Most people from Taormina attend the mass on saturday evenings and Sunday morning, being at 11am the very most popular with local chorus and live music.
+Most people from Taormina attend the mass on Saturday evenings and Sunday mornings, beginning at 11am the very most popular with local chorus and live music.

 The San Domenico

-This dominican monastery is today a luxury hotel, the San Domenico Palace with a splendid view over the sea and the volcano Mount Etna.
-Its beautiful cloisters, the 50 monk cells, and its magnificient mediterranean garden are the most charming parts of the hotel, where it is definetely worth a visit for a drink or an elegant dinner at their Michelin star rated restaurant Principe di Cerami.
+This Dominican monastery is today a luxury hotel, the San Domenico Palace, with a splendid view over the sea and Mount Etna.
+Its beautiful cloisters, the 50 monk cells, and its magnificent Mediterranean garden are the most charming parts of the hotel, where it is definitely worth stopping for a drink or an elegant dinner at their Michelin star rated restaurant Principe di Cerami.

 Taormina botanical gardens

-Another fantastic view spot is the public gardens in Via Bagnoli Croce at 200 meters from Villa Carlotta, a peaceful oasis with flowers and exotic plants where Taorminians and visitors love to walk, read a book and do their daily jogging in Taormina enjoying its stunning sea view
+Another fantastic view may be found in the public gardens in Via Bagnoli Croce, 200 meters from Villa Carlotta, a peaceful oasis with flowers and exotic plants where Taorminians and visitors love to walk, read a book and do their daily jogging while enjoying its stunning sea view.